 Cut as you grow.

 To keep hair looking good every day during months of growth, haircuts are not your enemy.
 In fact, they’re necessary to keep it looking both healthy and intentional.
-There’s no need to suffer split ends; quite the opposite: left untrimmed, they can travel upward and make precious growth precarious.
+There’s no need to suffer split ends and breakage; quite the opposite: left untrimmed, they can travel upward and make precious growth precarious.

 “It’s all about the placement of the cut,” says Sharpton.
 For instance, you may avoid taking length off the top layer at first, but trimming the back and sides can keep it looking clean and groomed.
 Once the top gets a bit longer you can start to even things out.